 In 1997, pursuant to Public Act 390 of 1990, also known as Michigan’s Emergency Management Act, the Ingham County Board of Commissioners appointed the elected sheriff as the Emergency Management Coordinator for Ingham County.

 Sheriff Wriggelsworth has appointed a command sergeant to the position of Program Manager to administer the day to day responsibilities and management of the Emergency Services office itself.
-Sgt Jim Every started in that role on September 13, 2019.
+Sgt Bob Boerkoel started in that role in August 2020.

 A planner is also assigned to this office, fully funded using DHS/FEMA Homeland Security Grant Program dollars, to assist in developing plans, training, and exercises for the county and the region.
 That position has been held by Rob Dale since 2012.

 You can contact the office via email at email@example.com

 All governmental municipalities within Ingham County fall under the guidance of the Ingham County Emergency Operations Plan with the exception of the City of Lansing and Delhi Township, which maintains their own Emergency Operations Plan and management staff.

 - Develop and annually update the Emergency Operations Plan and annexes